 Adapting to Change

 No matter how often you color your hair, get Botox injections, and eat avocado toast, you seem old and outdated if you don't keep up with the latest language and cultural shifts happening around you.
-If you still refer to Asians as Orientals, objectify co-workers by complimenting their hotness, and think gender fluid involves drinking lots of water, you need to stop rocking the Lycra leggings and undertake a cultural makeover.
-Don't resist, saying you're not into political correctness.
+If you still refer to Asians as Orientals, objectify co-workers by complimenting their hotness, and think gender-fluid involves drinking lots of water, you need to stop rocking the Lycra leggings and undertake a cultural makeover.
+Don't resist by saying you're not into political correctness.
 That's just a cop-out, arrogance, or sheer laziness.

-For our mental and emotional well-being, we older folks should make an effort to adapt and stay connected to younger generations instead of isolating within our own like-minded peer group.
-After all, it keep us vital members of society rather than being put out to pasture before our time.
-Here are 6 things we should stop saying and doing because they make us seem old and outdated:
+For our mental and emotional well-being, we older folks should make an effort to adapt and stay connected to younger generations instead of isolating ourselves within our own like-minded peer group.
+After all, it keeps us vital members of society rather than being put out to pasture before our time.
+Here are six things we should stop saying and doing because they make us seem old and outdated.

 1. Using Obsolete Labels